Forien/foundryvtt-forien-armoury/README.md

 ### Macros
-Module contains a single Compendium Pack containing 9 Macros:
+Module contains a single Compendium Pack containing 10 Macros:

 * GM Macro to quickly set Infighting on target Tokens
-* GM Macros to quickly set selected tokens' dispositions
+* 3 GM Macros to quickly set selected tokens' dispositions
 * Player Macro to check their Career progression
 * Player Macros to check for their Damaged Equipment
 * Player Macro to generate specific Ingredient for, and based on a specific Spell
-* Player Macro to quickly open a WFRP4e Item Browser
 * Player Macro to roll for advanced Skill with limited SL result
+* General Macro to quickly open a WFRP4e Item Browser
+* General Macro to quickly open the Forien's Armoury Settings

 ## Troubleshooting and Debug